-A regulated financial service provider (including a (re)insurance undertaking) may not permit a person to perform certain prescribed roles unless the regulated financial service provider is satisfied, on reasonable grounds, that the person complies with the Central Bank's Minimum Competency Framework (as defined below) and the person has agreed to abide by the standards of fitness and probity.
-The requirement ensures that such senior personnel are competent and capable, honest, ethical and of integrity and also financially sound.
+A regulated financial service provider (including an insurance or a reinsurance undertaking) may not permit a person to perform certain prescribed roles unless the regulated financial service provider is satisfied, on reasonable grounds, that the person complies with the Central Bank's Minimum Competency Framework (as defined below) and the person has agreed to abide by the fitness and probity standards issued by the Central Bank.
+This requirement ensures that such senior personnel of regulated financial service providers are competent and capable, honest, ethical and of integrity, and also financially sound.

-The Minimum Competency Framework means the Minimum Competency Code 2017 and the Central Bank (Supervision and Enforcement) Act 2013 (Section 48 (1) Minimum Competency Regulations 2017) (the Minimum Competency Regulations 2017) which together replaced the existing Minimum Competency Code 2011 with effect from 3 January 2018.
-The Minimum Competency Framework is closely linked to the fitness and probity regime.
+The Minimum Competency Framework means the Minimum Competency Code 2017 and the Central Bank (Supervision and Enforcement) Act 2013 (section 48(1) of the Minimum Competency Regulations 2017), which together replaced the existing Minimum Competency Code 2011 with effect from 3 January 2018.
+The Minimum Competency Framework is closely linked to the Central Bank's fitness and probity regime.

-Officers, directors and persons who exercise senior management positions will generally constitute PCFs and persons intending to occupy PCF roles must be pre-approved by the Central Bank in advance of a person being appointed to such roles under its fitness and probity regime.
+Officers, directors and persons who exercise senior management positions will generally constitute PCFs, and persons intending to occupy PCF roles must be pre-approved by the Central Bank in advance of a person being appointed to such roles under its fitness and probity regime.

-There are 46 PCF roles prescribed by the 2010 Act including the following:
+There are 46 PCF roles prescribed by the 2010 Act, including the following:

 - executive and non-executive directors;

-- · chief executive;
+- chief executive;

-- · head of underwriting;
+- head of underwriting;

-- · head of claims;
+- head of claims;

-- · head of actuarial function;
+- head of actuarial function;

-- · head of investment;
+- head of investment;

 - head of compliance;

-- · head of internal audit; and
+- head of internal audit; and

-- · head of risk.
+- head of risk.

 The requirements as to the key CFs are set out in the Central Bank's fitness and probity regime and the various guidelines and policy documents published by the Central Bank.
-In general, the person must be able to demonstrate that they:
+In general, the person must be able to demonstrate that he or she has the following:

-- have professional or other qualifications and capability appropriate to the relevant function; - have obtained the competence and skills appropriate to the relevant function, whether through training or experience gained in an employment context; and - have shown the competence and proficiency to undertake the relevant function.
+- professional or other qualifications and capability appropriate to the relevant function; - obtained the competence and skills appropriate to the relevant function, whether through training or experience gained in an employment context; and - shown the competence and proficiency to undertake the relevant function.